 Examples of Featured Research articles include:

-Conceptual: Conceptual manuscripts provide readers with new and innovative perspectives on timely and relevant topics for school counselors and counselor educators.
+Conceptual: Conceptual manuscripts provide readers with new and innovative perspectives on timely and relevant topics for school counselors and school counselor educators.
 This manuscript category includes both philosophical and conceptual works and includes comprehensive literature reviews.
-Relevance of the topic and of the proposed ideas to school counseling must be clearly shown.
+Relevance of the topic and of the proposed ideas to school counseling must be clearly evident.
 Support for the ideas must be provided via related literature, and implications for school counseling research and practice must be addressed.
 Conceptual manuscripts should not exceed 20 pages, not including references.

 Examples of Conceptual articles include: